-Members were reminded that at the October Community Planning Committee authority was granted to the Director of Community Planning to approve successful applications received under all strands of the COVID-19 Community Support Fund.
-A list of delegated award decisions was circulated for Members' attention.
+Members are reminded that at the October Community Planning Committee authority was granted to the Director of Community Planning to approve successful applications received under all strands of the COVID-19 Community Support Fund.
+A list of delegated award decisions are enclosed for Members' attention.